-SPROUT is a small non-profit dedicated to promoting the healthy development of children and families through support, empowerment and family strengthening opportunities.
+SPROUT is a small non-profit dedicated to promoting the healthy development of children through support, empowerment and family strengthening opportunities.
 Located in beautiful Homer, Alaska, Sprout serves rural communities on the Kenai Peninsula (a.k.a.
 Alaska's Playground) and the beautiful Aleutian Islands.
-Benefits include Health Insurance, dental insurance, vision insurance, 11 paid holidays, life insurance, retirement plan after 36 months of employment, working with a knowledgeable and supportive multidisciplinary team, lots of Paid Time Off (starting at 4 weeks) and LOTS of professional development!
+Benefits include Health Insurance, dental insurance, vision insurance, paid holidays, life insurance, retirement plan, working with a knowledgeable and supportive multidisciplinary team, lots of Paid Time Off (starting at 4 weeks) and LOTS of professional development!
 Come to work and LOVE your job!

 BACK TO TOP